Exorath/ConnectorService/README.md

 **Arguments**:
-- serverUuid (string): The unique id of this server
+- serverId (string): The unique id of this server
 - gameId (string): The gameId of the server instance
 - socket (string): Socket in address:port format
 - joinable (boolean): Whether or not this server can be joined